Change Data Capture (CDC)¶

 Merge semantics (under the hood)¶

 Fabricks compiles CDC operations into SQL via Jinja templates at runtime.
-The core logic lives in fabricks.cdc
+The core logic lives in fabricks.cdc:

-strategy.- The framework computes internal columns such as:
+Merger.get_merge_queryrenderstemplates/merge.sql.jinjafor the selectedchange_data_capturestrategy.- The framework computes internal columns such as:

-— a synthetic key used to join against the target.
+__merge_condition~ one of'upsert' | 'delete' | 'update' | 'insert'depending on strategy and inputs.__merge_key~ a synthetic key used to join against the target.

 - You usually do not set these internal fields manually; they are derived from your inputs (

-) and job options.
+__key,__operation,__timestamp) and job options.

 Join keys